 Work With a Realtor

 Now that you know where you want to look for your first house, it’s a good idea to work with a realtor.
-They know the neighborhoods in question and can steer you to houses as they are listed.
+They can suggest a lender to get you preapproved for a mortgage amount that you can afford.
+They know the neighborhoods and can steer you to houses as they are listed.
 In a tight housing market, that can mean the difference between an accepted offer and missing out on the perfect starter home.

 Buying a first house is a big step.
 Plan carefully by getting your finances in order, researching neighborhoods, and working with a realtor to choose the perfect house for your needs.